-In an email to the Independent Book Publishers Association this week, Audible confirmed that it will limit its controversial Captions program to public domain works—and apparently to a small beta group of students—until a copyright lawsuit filed by seven major publishers and supported by the Association of American Publishers is resolved.
+In an email to the Independent Book Publishers Association this week, Audible confirmed that it will limit its controversial Captions program to public domain works—and apparently to a small beta group of students—until a copyright claim filed by seven major publishers and supported by the Association of American Publishers is resolved.

 Audible's response to the IBPA is the same message recently shared with authors in Amazon's ACX program, and comes after IBPA requested, on September 9, that Audible exclude 27 IBPA member publishers from the Captions program.